Tuesday, December 10, 2019

 1. Ensure that your Radiator instance configurations work as manually controlled services.
 This means that you have working configurations for them and are able to enable, disable, start and stop them without any problems.
 If you run into trouble getting instance configurations running, check the configuration file owner, group and file permissions so that they are readable by radiator user or group.

-2. Stop and disable all Radiator instances
+2. Stop and disable all Radiator instances.

 These will ensure that you can more easily detect problems with the virtual systemd service configuration, when you know for sure that the instances and their configurations are already tested to be working.
 Stopping and disabling them ensures that you will start from clean slate when adding new virtual systemd service files.